ExinPool/PRESSone/process/README.md

 ### Setup

-Search `7000000012` in Mixin Messenger and add **Webhook** as contact.
+Search `[7000000012](https://mixin.one/codes/4d792128-1db8-4baf-8d90-d0d8189a4a7e)` in [Mixin Messenger](https://mixin.one/messenger) and add **Webhook** as contact.

-Invite Webhook and somebody who want to receive monitor message to a small group.
+Invite Webhook and somebody who want to receive monitor message to a small group in Mixin Messenger.
 Open Webhook in the group, you can see the access token.

-> Note: Only the owner of the group can get the access token via Webhook.
+> Note: The access token is only available for the owner of the group.

-Change some varibles like this.
+Change some varibles like this in the `prs_process.sh`.

 ``` bash
 LOG_FILE="prs_process.log"